Southampton-RSG-Training/git-novice/_episodes/06-collab.md

 keypoints:
 - "`git remote add origin` links a local repository to a remote one and names it 'origin'."
 - "`git push` copies changes from a local repository to a remote repository."
+- "`git pull` copies changes from a remote repository to a local repository."
+- "Branches are versions of a repository that can contain different commits."
+- "Pull requests on GitHub can be used to merge different branches together."
 - "`git clone` copies a remote repository to create a local repository with a remote called origin automatically set up."
-- "`git pull` copies changes from a remote repository to a local repository."
 ---

 ![Introduction](../fig/slides/06-collab/0_introduction.png){:width="20%"}